GeminiDRSoftware/DRAGONSWorkshops/Workshops/BasicDRAGONS-2hr/sphinx/explore_data.rst

 It is recommended to inspect the raw data prior to reducing the data.
 A quick visual inspection can catch obviously bad data, or flag some frames for more detailed inspection.
 Having to run display on each frame individually would be painful.
-The primitive ``inspect`` should be used here.
+The primitive ``inspect`` can be used here.
 It accepts a list of file and will display each frame in sequence, adding a short pause between the frames.
-The length pause can be controlled with the ``pause`` parameter.
+The length of the pause can be controlled with the ``pause`` parameter.

 ::